howaskew/Explore-OpenActive-data-with-R-code/README.md

 OpenActive is a decentralised open data initiative - There is no single central database.
 Each publisher shares one or more data feeds.
 At time of writing, there are over 200 feeds.
 We have created a very simple web application to gather all the feed URLs into one convenient list.

 The following code:
-- create a temporary folder to store the OpenActive data
+- creates a temporary folder to store the OpenActive data
 - loads some useful libraries for harvesting, manipulating and displaying the data
 - reads the list of feeds, creates a data frame and displays the column names and some of the values